Skip to main content

 Why did you choose Bloomberg School of Public Health?

-Bloomberg School of Public Health stood out to me as it offers a unique specialization in Material, Fetal, Perinatal Health within the Department of PFRH.
+Bloomberg School of Public Health stood out to me as it offers a unique specialization in Maternal, Fetal, Perinatal Health within the Department of PFRH.
 This drew me to the school as it allows me the opportunity to gain experience and collaborate with world-renowned researchers in my area of interest.
 Additionally, the school’s emphasis on data-driven research and advanced biostatistical methods aligned with my academic goals.
 I recognize the importance of these skills for my research career.
 The opportunities of honing my analytical skills while being surrounded by a community of leading experts is ultimately what led me to choose Bloomberg.

 What is one experience in PFRH that stands out as a favorite or most memorable?